Skip to Content

 Electricians may have come into contact with asbestos in electrical and construction materials.
 Installing, repairing or otherwise disturbing asbestos products can release airborne asbestos fibers.

+Working as an electrician may have involved exposure to many other asbestos products.
 Electricians may have been exposed to asbestos from:

 Electricians often have to use power tools to access wiring during maintenance.
 Cutting through asbestos-containing materials with these tools can release asbestos dust.
 Power tools also grind materials typically considered non-friable, making them more dangerous.

-Numerous companies manufactured asbestos products.
+Hundreds of companies manufactured asbestos products.
 These companies were often aware of the dangers of asbestos but did little to protect workers.

 Other asbestos companies manufactured products electricians were likely to come into contact with.